dutchsloot84/ser-snapshot-diff-automation/docs/install.md

 On Windows the output is `dist/ser-diff.exe`; on macOS/Linux it is `dist/ser-diff`.
 Package it alongside the GUI binary for releases.

-The Release workflow now fails early if it detects missing entrypoint scripts or the stale `pyinstaller/src/serdiff/gui_runner.py` path anywhere in the repository, ensuring both binaries continue to build from `src/serdiff/gui_runner.py` and `src/serdiff/cli.py`.
+The Release workflow now fails early if it detects missing entrypoint scripts or references to the old PyInstaller-specific GUI runner location, ensuring both binaries continue to build from `src/serdiff/gui_runner.py` and `src/serdiff/cli.py`.

 ## pipx (recommended)